Emerge! Center Against Domestic Abuse

 - Ability to work well independently and be self-motivated

-- Proficient computer skills including e-mail, calendars
+- Proficient computer skills including e-mail, calendars, document processing, spreadsheets and databases

 - Appropriate fingerprint clearance through the Arizona Department of Public Safety